This Page is Currently Under Construction.

 QUOTES, BIDS & PROPOSALS: There is sometimes confusion as to the differences between a quote, a bid and a proposal.
 Each is a formal offer to provide a product or a service for a stated price but each has a different meaning and function.

 Quote – A quote is a fixed price, usually for an existing item or a simple service with minimal variables.
 Something that you can point to, such as “I can mow that yard for twenty dollars” or “You can buy one of these for fifty dollars”.
 Material suppliers can provide a quote from a takeoff.
-This type of quote tends to have a limited duration, such as 30 days, due to market and price fluctuations.
+Some quotes tend to have a limited duration, such as 30 days, due to market and price fluctuations.

 Bid – In the construction industry a bid is a fixed price given for something that another has pre-defined, typically with a detailed set of plans and specifications which describe the scope of work to be done, the materials to be used, the time frame required, payment terms, insurance requirements, etc. All bidders bid the same work per the same plans and specifications.
 If the scope of work changes, plan revisions are drawn up and bidders can adjust their bids by submitting change orders.

-Proposal – A proposal is made by the one who is pricing the work.
-Unlike with a bid, the work or the product is not already clearly pre-defined, plans are incomplete or even non-existent.
-The scope of work, materials, price, terms, etc. will all be described in the proposal.
+Proposal – A proposal is drawn up by the one who is pricing the work.
+Unlike with a bid, the work or the product has not already been clearly pre-defined, plans are incomplete or even non-existent.
+The scope of work, the materials, the price, terms, etc. will all be described in the proposal.
 “I propose to do this using these materials in this amount of time for this much money”.

-ESTIMATES: We’re often asked for an estimate by potential clients considering the lease or purchase of a space to construct their own restaurant or retail facility.
-Preliminary estimates are usually sought prior to the development of formal plans or specifications.
-Their intent is to use the estimate to help determine whether or not to move forward and lease or purchase the space.
-It stands to reason that the client would want the estimate to be as accurate as possible and would want the Contractor to honor it if they were to lease or purchase the property.
+ESTIMATES: We’re often asked for estimates by potential clients who are considering the lease or purchase of a space to construct their own restaurant or retail facility.
+If the intent is to use the estimate to help determine whether or not to move forward and lease or purchase the space, it stands to reason that they would want it to be as accurate as possible and would hold the Contractor to it if they were to lease or purchase the property.
+In reality, what they are really seeking is more of a quote, bid or proposal than an estimate.
+These terms are all sometimes conflated and used interchangeably.

-The word “estimate” is sometimes conflated and used interchangeably with a quote, bid or proposal when in practice they all have very distinct functions.
-It’s understandable that someone would want to know the expected cost before making a major financial commitment, however an estimate is not a firm and calculated price, which is what they’re really looking for and like they might get with a quote, a bid or a proposal.
+It’s understandable that someone would want to know the expected cost before making a major financial commitment, however an estimate is not a firm and calculated price like they might get with a quote, bid or proposal.
 Without plans or clearly defined specifications for reference, an estimate is merely a guess at how much the project might cost.
-Given this lack of detailed design information, estimates are highly subjective and therefore also highly unreliable and unenforceable.
-A set of plans can be expensive and most of these potential clients are only price shopping anyway so it’s not practical to purchase plans just to see if a location is viable, especially if multiple locations are being considered, so they seek estimates.
+Given the lack of detailed design information, estimates are highly subjective and therefore also highly unreliable and not enforceable.
+However, most potential clients are only speculating so it wouldn’t be practical to purchase plans just to see if a location is viable, especially if multiple locations are being considered, so they seek estimates.

 During the survey our estimator will walk through the site with you, listen to your ideas and present some of our own based upon our experience and general knowledge of Building and Health Department codes and requirements.
-We may suggest options for you to consider, as well as likely requirements and prohibitions.
-We may also provide possible layouts and equipment options as well as estimates based upon these ideas.
+We’ll suggest options for you to consider, as well as likely requirements and prohibitions.
+We’ll provide possible layouts, equipment options and estimates based upon these ideas.

 Site survey charges will be calculated using mileage, travel time and a flat survey fee.
-No designs, drawings or plans will be included.
-Estimates provided during the survey will be verbal, additional charges will be incurred for written estimates.
-As mentioned previously, the initial survey fee will be partially to fully refunded if we are hired for Design, Development and/or Construction.
+No physical designs, drawings or plans will be included.
+Estimates provided during the survey will be verbal and additional charges may be incurred for written.
+As mentioned previously, the initial survey fee will be fully refunded if we are hired for Design, Development and/or Construction.
 Call (517) 699-4585 and ask about our rates.

 RATES: Each project is unique and with it’s own scope of work and it’s own local codes and governing agencies.
 Our Design and Development fees are charged at an hourly rate plus the Engineering and Permit fees.
 Engineering fees are determined by the Engineer of record and usually based upon an hourly rate.
 Permit fees are determined by the governing agencies and are usually based on the total project cost.
 If you decide to retain our services, we will provide you with a detailed proposal for any of the following options: